 5. Inquire Whether Your Issuer Permits Crypto-Based Transactions

-Since many financial organizations are yet to understand the nature of transactions, not every bank permits crypto transactions.
-In addition, many card issuers are known to limit their collaboration with the crypto industry.
+Since many financial organizations are yet to understand the nature of transactions, not every bank or credit card company permits crypto transactions.
+In addition, many banks and credit card issuers are known to limit their collaboration with the crypto industry.

 Using your bank’s credit or debit card is one of the most common methods of funding your account.
 However, several financial institutions don’t allow users to buy crypto transactions.
-Therefore, it may not down to Crypto.com that you’re unable to add funds to your account.
+Therefore, it may not be down to Crypto.com that you cannot add funds to your account.
 This issue might have occurred due to the credit card issuer or the bank blocking your transaction.